Virtual Reality | Interview-Based Soft Skills Training Experience

 Personal Note: The story of Patricia, Carlos and Theo is fictional, but it reflects the circumstances of many families who require food assistance every day across the U.S..
 I developed the detailed backstory and script with the thoughtful input of the County of San Diego Health & Human Services | Eligibility Operations team.

-The training is designed to work in all states and can be tailored to accommodate regional requirements.
+The training is designed to work in all states and can be tailored to accommodate regional & county-level requirements.

 Creative Direction | Immersive Narrative Development | Virtual Reality Experience Design

 Example images pulled from the Oculus VR | "headset on" immersive training experience

 Live-action | green screen footage was combined with 360-degree office environment footage to complete the visual experience.